STAFF & BOARD

 “My passion for contemporary craft has influenced my curiosity of how we experience art & design.
 I pursue this question in DATMA’s approach to exhibitions- making our projects accessible to all and part of the every day.”

-INTERIM PUBLIC PROGRAMS & EDUCATION MANAGER: Matt Moyer Bell
+INTERIM EXHIBITIONS & EDUCATION MANAGER: Matt Moyer Bell

 Matt is a public art producer with 15 years of large-scale projects that have reshaped public spaces and strengthened creative communities.
 His leadership of HarborArts and partnerships with renowned artists and organizations have made him a key force in shaping Greater Boston’s arts landscape.
 Now living in New Bedford, he continues supporting and contributing to the local arts and cultural community.

-None of DATMA’s work would be possible without the extraordinary teams who develop and deliver the projects.
+DATMA’s work would be impossible without the extraordinary teams who develop and deliver the projects.
 These range in size depending on the scale of the project.

 CONSTANT TEAM MEMBERS